 Yes, by state law it is your choice as the patient as to where you receive treatment for physical therapy.
-We hope you'll choose to see us at Sindecuse Health Center!
+We hope you'll choose to see us!

 What do I need to wear?

 Wear clothing that gives access to the area being treated.
-Workout clothes are preferred—t-shirts, shorts or running pants—comfortable loose fitting clothes.
+Workout clothes are preferred—t-shirts, shorts or running pants—or comfortable loose fitting clothes.

 How can I contact you?